The Girl Scout Campaign

 The Lazar Family Campaigns

-This family single-handedly put together three awe-inspiring campaigns, sponsoring MDDs Lilo, Stitch, and Jonas!
+The Lazar family organized three campaigns, sponsoring MDDs Lilo, Stitch, and Jonas!
 MDD Lilo, whose campaign was completed in 2005, worked hard to sniff out landmines in Bosnia and Herzegovina and MDD Stitch started working in Afghanistan in 2008.
 After many years of hard work, these MDDs are now retired.
-MDD Jonas, who was sponsored in 2010, continues sniffing out mines in Lebanon.
+MDD Jonas, who was sponsored in 2010, continues sniffing out mines in Lebanon